San Francisco City Hall Wedding Photographer

 How to Get Married at San Francisco City Hall

-This helpful guide on how to get married at San Francisco city hall was put together to assist you in all aspects of planning your wedding at this iconic venue.
+This helpful and very complete guide on how to get married at San Francisco city hall was put together to assist you in all aspects of planning your wedding at this iconic venue.
 SF City Hall is an easy place to have your wedding ceremony.
 Unlike some civil ceremony venues, SF City Hall allows you to set specific appointments for the date and time of your Ceremony.
 The same goes for obtaining your marriage license.
 Many other City Halls across the country ask you to just show up and wait for your ceremony to occur after taking a number.
 This is how it is done in New York's City Hall, which may be the second best civil ceremony location in the USA.
 We have it great here, very little waiting!

-With over 800 weddings photographed at city hall over the past 12 years, we have become experts on the entire marriage process.
+With over 900 weddings photographed at city hall over the past 12 years, we have become experts on the entire marriage process.
 We wanted to share our city hall wedding expertise with this simple yet detailed step-by-step guide.
 Please read below about about how to get married at San Francisco city hall.
 Planning a City Hall wedding and need a wedding photographer?
 Check out our SF city hall wedding photography.

 Step-By-Step Guide to Getting Married at SF City Hall in 2024

 Step 2: How to Book your wedding ceremony at SF City Hall.
 Appointments are available from 9:00 am to 3:30 pm on week days (only).
 You can book your civil ceremony by clicking this link.
 Once you have set up both of these appointments and pay your fees, you are ready to go!
 It is advised that for popular dates, you are ready to make the reservation at midnight on the 90th day before the day you are hoping for.
 Wedding dates with numbers of significance seem to go the fastest as do Fridays.
 You may be asking yourself, what are some of the significant numbers we are talking about?
 One example would be a date like - 02/22/22.
 That is the type of date combination that people seem to like, but there are many more!
 I suggest you look up potential dates in advance and then check online to see what is available.
-Coming up soon is 02/24/24!
 It will quickly become obvious when you check on line, which dates are more and less popular.

 In almost all cases, it has been reported that engaged couples who logon to the San Francisco city hall website 90 days before their wedding at midnight are able to obtain their desired date.
 NOTE: Recently, city hall has been booking up very quickly each month, partially due to the fact that they now offer less ceremony slots.
 There are 2 slots now every 30 minutes and there used to be 3.
 More reason to be ready to book 90 days out from your hoped for date.

 Wedding Planning Idea: You may want to use the above advice for booking any and all city hall dates regardless of the significance of the date numbers.
 The advantage is that you will be able to select a wedding ceremony time that is most convenient for your plans.
 There are also some advantages to booking early or late ceremonies if you want to avoid the crowds.
 Wedding times before 10:00 AM and after 2:30 PM work best for experiencing a less crowded building.
+This is a general rule, but usually holds true.

 Step 3: Make sure you have Current Identification.
 On the day you set your marriage license appointment, we advise you to be sure to allow plenty of time for parking and the commute to San Francisco City Hall.
 You also need a little extra time to get through security.
 You will need your current ID's in order to obtain your marriage license.
 A U.S. Passport will work also, but make sure it is unexpired.
 Only Current Identification will do!
 There is no exception to this policy that we have seen.
 We have been involved with marriages that were not allowed to occur on their selected day due to documentation issues.
 This is one of the reasons we recommend obtaining your marriage license the day before your city hall civil ceremony.
 It may give you time to fix any documentation problems before the actual wedding day.

 Wedding Planning Idea: Set the date for your marriage license and wedding on the same day, but allow a few hours in between.
 Have a great lunch together after you process the marriage license and then get into your wedding attire.
+We can also sometimes do wedding pictures for you in between your 2 appointments.

 Step 4: Check in for your Ceremony.
 It's the day of your wedding and you have smartly given yourselves plenty of time to arrive, get through security, and park at the Civic Center Parking Garage.
 Your next step is the "ceremony check-in".
 Depending upon whom you talk to at the County Clerk's office, your check-in time is either 5 or 10 minutes before your actual ceremony.
 Either way, the San Francisco County Clerk specifically asks that you arrive 15 minutes before your scheduled civil ceremony time.
-The County Clerk is located on on the 1st floor (Room 168) and relatively easy to find.
+The County Clerk is located on on the 1st floor (Room 160) and relatively easy to find.
 If you enter through the main doors, veer to the right of the Grand Staircase and keep walking to the right.
 Follow the signs provided.

-While waiting for your number to be called it will occur to you that your marriage ceremony isn't actually going to take place at the time you booked!
+While waiting for your name to be called it will occur to you that your marriage ceremony isn't actually going to take place at the time you booked!
 Most weddings take place approximately 15 minutes after you check-in.
 All you need is your witness and paperwork for this step.
 The County Clerk asks that you not bring your entire family and friends with you to check-in.
 Recently they have also requested that only 1 witness come back in the office to sign.
 If you bring 2 witnesses, one may politely be asked to leave.
 Also, San Francisco city hall wedding photographers are no longer allowed to accompany you for the signing.
 These are most likely Covid-19 related precautions still in place.

 Step 5: Have your Witness sign your Marriage License.
-When your number is finally called, you bring your witness into the County Clerk's office and meet with your Deputy Marriage Commissioner (wedding officiant).
+When your name is finally called, you bring your witness into the County Clerk's office and meet with your Deputy Marriage Commissioner (wedding officiant).
 At this time, you will be asked some questions regarding preferences for your ceremony including location and ring exchange.
 They will also want to know what you would like to be called during your nuptials (first name, nickname, etc.) The only ceremony location choices normally offered are the "private room" and the Rotunda area.
-Most people choose the beautiful Rotunda and not the tiny room.
+Most people choose the beautiful Rotunda and not the tiny stuffy room.
 Once the meeting with the officiant is complete, we all walk up to the Rotunda at San Francisco City Hall to get married!

 Bride placing ring on Groom during city hall marriage ceremony

-Step 6: Ceremony Location at SF City Hall, can you choose?
-Depending upon how busy it is at SF city hall, you may be able to request an alternative location instead of the Rotunda.
-I have found that if you approach your officiant in a sincere and polite way and provide them with a logical explanation as to why you would prefer a different location, you might be rewarded!
-Don't just say that you want the Mayor's Balcony because you have heard it is pretty!
 At San Francisco City Hall the Mayor's Balcony and the 4th Floor North Gallery are both fantastic alternative locations for your wedding ceremony.
 It doesn't hurt to ask!
 If it is the Holiday season you can ask to NOT be married by the Christmas Tree if that bothers you or doesn't work with your religious or cultural beliefs.
 Christmas is a good time to try the Mayor's Balcony if your officiant agrees.
 Of course during the Christmas season, the tree is still visible in the background so we will need to try a different angle if you want to avoid it showing up in your pictures.

 One little known fact...
 Ceremonies that are set on Tuesday afternoons are ALWAYS moved to another location for business reasons.
 The San Francisco Board of Supervisors meets at that time and they would prefer weddings not occur just on the other side of their chambers (The Rotunda).
 If you can manage to reserve this day of the week and time, you may find your ceremony taking place on the Mayor's Balcony!